PtFEM/PtFEM.jl/README.md

 ##Access to CSoM models

-These are (some of) the programs as described in "Programming the Finite Element Method" by I M Smith, D V Griffiths and L. Margetts.
-The package should probably be called PtFEM.jl, but for now I have always related them to Colorado School of Mines (being a mining engineer from Delft University myself), hence [CSoM.jl](https://github.com/goedman/CSoM.jl).
-When I refer to the book zI use PtFEM, when I refer to the Julia package I use CSoM.
+This Julia package contains the programs in chapters 4 to 6 as described in "Programming the Finite Element Method" by I M Smith, D V Griffiths and L. Margetts ([PtFEM]( http://www.wiley.com/WileyCDA/WileyTitle/productCd-1119973341.html )).

+The package should probably be called PtFEM.jl, but for now I have always related them to Colorado School of Mines (being a mining engineer from Delft University myself :-), hence [CSoM.jl](https://github.com/goedman/CSoM.jl).
+When I refer to the book I use PtFEM, when I refer to the Julia package I use CSoM.

 To use the toolkit and run several test programs, start the Julia REPL and type: